flutter/website/intellij-ide.md

  On macOS (IntelliJ keymap _Mac OS X 10.5+ copy_) the keyboard shortcut is ⇧⌘F5.

-Keyboard mappings can be changed in IntelliJ's settings: Select *Keymap*, then enter _flutter_ into the search box in the upper right corner.
+Keyboard mappings can be changed in IntelliJ Preferences/Settings: Select *Keymap*, then enter _flutter_ into the search box in the upper right corner.
 Right click the binding you want to change and _Add Keyboard Shortcut_.

 ![IntelliJ Settings Keymap](/images/intellij/keymap-settings-flutter-plugin.png)